-I was taught through PADI (shhhh maybe we shouldn’t mention that).
+I was taught by PADI (shhhh maybe we shouldn’t mention that).
 The instructor was always taking people out and I thought it would be fun to go with him.
 The more I went out I pursued being more educated and more helpful.

 What other hobbies do you have besides diving?

-Golfing, Fishing and Reading, not necessarily in that order.
+Golfing, Fishing, and Reading, not necessarily in that order.